learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 slightly different idea.
 To complement our gift wrapping function, your task is to create a thank you card creator.

+> **Note**: Recall the difference between logging and returning values from a function.
+When we log information we are simply outputting text to a terminal or console.
+When we return data from a function we will be able to reference and use that information elsewhere because the data is being passed out of the function.

 In `index.js`, build a function named `writeCards()` that accepts two arguments: an array of string names, and an event name.
 Create a `for` loop with a counter that starts at `0` and increments at the end of each loop.
-The condition should halt the `for` loop after the last name in the array is printed out in the loop body.
+The condition should stop once the `for` loop has iterated over the length of the array.

-Inside the loop, create a custom message for each name from the provided array, thanking that person for their gift.
-Collect the messages in an array and return this array.
-For example:
+Like our previous `wrapGift()` function, when inside the loop, create a custom message for each name from the provided array using string interpolation, thanking that person for their gift.
+Collect the messages in a _new_ array and **return** this array at the end of the function, after the loop has ended.
+(Make sure to refresh on how we can add an element to an array.)
+An example of how the function works is shown below:

 ```js
 writeCards(["Ada", "Brendan", "Ali"], "birthday");
 ```

+In the function call above, an array of three names `["Ada", "Brendan", "Ali"]` is inserted as the first argument and a separate string of `"birthday"` is the second argument.
+If the function has been set up properly then those three names will be used with string interpolation to build out three 'thank you' messages.
+Those messages, one for each pass through the loop, need to be added to a new array that you create.
+Once the loop finishes, and all of the messages have been added to the new array, you need to ensure the new array is being returned from the function.

-Would produce the following array:
+A working `writeCards()` function would produce the following array as the return value:

 ```js
 [